 The candidate will research and select 1 article written 1 within the last year that corresponds to the specified topic in the instructions.
 The candidate will briefly summarize the article and offer a critique of the article.
 This assignment must be 2–5 pages.
 (MLO A, B, C, D, F)

-Historical Review Paper: Outline (MLO: B, D, E)
+Collaboration and Communication: Historical Review Outline (MLO: B, D, E)

 The candidate will select a multicultural topic and investigate the importance, significance, and impact of this chosen topic pertaining to its history.
 In addition to the research topic, the candidate will submit a detailed outline.